bthornton191/adams_vscode/README.md

 - [MSC Adams](https://hexagon.com/products/product-groups/computer-aided-engineering-software/adams)

 ## Known Issues

+### Attaching the Debugger to Adams View does not work in version 2023
+This is likely due to a change in the compilers for Adams 2023.
+I am working on a fix.

 ### Intellisense Adams Command Language *functions* does not work for every function
 It's a work in progress.
 The help documentation for each function needs to be converted to a